gilbertmpanga12/gilbertmpanga12/README.md

+### Hi there 👋🏻

-## Hi there, I'm Gilbert and I use code to fix every-day business problems.👋
+I'm Gilbert and I use code to build unicorns, ship amazing products, fix healthcare and among other things 🔬🧠🦄.

-### My toolbox
-- Javascript (Mostly ✅)
-- React ✅
-- React Native ✅
-- Node.js

-### Others 😜
-- Dart / Flutter
-- Angular

-## Link to my portfolio
+### Link to my portfolio 👇
 [gilbertmpanga](https://gilbertmpanga.com)